Your Guide to Choosing the Perfect HOA Manager in South Orange County

 Transparent Fees and Financial Practices

-Understand exactly what you’re paying for and how the company handles your HOA’s funds.
+Know exactly what you are paying for and how the company is managing the funds from your HOA.

-Question: Can you provide a detailed fee schedule?
-Are there extra charges for things like copies, postage, after-hours calls, or extra meetings?
-How are HOA funds kept separate and secure?
+- Question: Can you share a specifics related fee schedule?
+Are there additional fees for things like copies, postage, after-hours calls, or extra meetings?
+How does the HOA keep its funds separate and safe?

-Look For: Clear, all-inclusive management contracts or clearly defined a la carte pricing.
-Insist on separate operating and reserve accounts in the HOA’s name with proper signatory controls.
-Look for fidelity bond coverage for employee dishonesty.
+- Look For: Clear all-encompassing management contracts, or a clearly defined a la carte pricing.
+Demand separate operating and reserve accounts in the name of the HOA under appropriate signatory controls.
+Seek out fidelity bond coverage that protects against employee dishonesty.

 Robust Communication Protocols

 Responsiveness is key.
-How easy is it to get hold of your assigned manager or accounting support?
+How accessible is your account manager or accounting support?

 -